hifiberry/hifiberry-os/doc/hacks.md

 ### /boot/noap

 If this file exists, HiFiBerryOS will not start an WiFi access point - even if no network connection is detected.

+## Enable features

+Featuers will be automatically enabled based on the sound card.
+In case of bugs, you can enable features using so-called feature files.
+Just create an empty file in /etc/hifiberry:

+### /etc/hifiberry/toslink.feature

+Enable TOSLInk input on DSP sound cards